-- Governors (Education Directors) liaise with school leaders to ensure that all relevant staff have an awareness and understanding of the filtering systems in place and that they are managed effectively.
+Governors (Education Directors) liaise with school leaders to ensure that all relevant staff have an awareness and understanding of the filtering systems in place and that they are managed effectively.
 In common with other media such as magazines, books and video, some material available via the Internet is unsuitable for pupils.
 The school will take all reasonable precautions to ensure that users access only appropriate material.
-However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer. - Methods to identify, assess and minimise risks will be reviewed regularly.
+However, due to the international scale and linked nature of Internet content, it is not possible to guarantee that unsuitable material will never appear on a school computer.